Apex-Flow-Group/Sinan_Note/support/TERMS_OF_SERVICE_EN.md

 ## 2. License and Usage

-### 2.1 Limited License
+### 2.1 Google Play Version
-We grant you a limited, non-exclusive, non-transferable license to use the app for personal purposes only.
+- Proprietary license
+- Personal use permitted
+- Commercial use requires permission

+### 2.2 F-Droid Version
+- Fully open source
+- You can view and modify source code
+- Available on GitHub

-### 2.2 Restrictions
+### 2.3 General Restrictions
 You may not:
-- ❌ Copy or modify the app
-- ❌ Sell or distribute the app
+- ❌ Sell the app commercially without permission
-- ❌ Attempt to access source code
 - ❌ Use the app for illegal purposes
-- ❌ Abuse our servers or network
+- ❌ Abuse the service

 ## 3. User Content